If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 Or, they go into a diet like this in an attempt to sustain it, quickly realize they can’t, and then swear off all “diets.”

-Unless you’re dealing with sensitivities or are using Whole30 as a kick-start, the Paleo Diet is a much more sustainable option.
+Unless you’re dealing with food sensitivities or are using Whole30 as a kickstart, The Paleo Diet is a much more sustainable option.

 Paleo is not meant to make you feel deprived.
-Instead, we encourage Paleo eating just 85 percent of the time—the rest of the time, we encourage you to eat the snacks and desserts you crave as an occasional treat to keep you on track.
+Instead, we encourage newcomers to gradually transition onto The Paleo Diet.
+For those who have a few months of Paleo eating experience and who are seeing success sustaining this new way of eating, we encourage moving to eating Paleo up to 85% of the time.
+The other 15% of meals?
+We encourage you to eat the snacks and desserts you crave as an occasional treat to help you enjoy life and stay on track most of the time.

 The Paleo Diet allows you more variety within its template, which would also have been a key factor in the Paleolithic human’s diet.

 The thing that our Paleolithic ancestors had going for them was that they couldn’t give up on eating the way they were designed to eat because there wasn’t an alternative.
 We do have choices.
-As such, you may also end up giving up by trying to use crash diets or other extremely restrictive diets to substitute for what is meant to be a lifestyle of healthy choices.
+As such, you may find yourself giving up when trying to use crash diets or other extremely restrictive diets to substitute for what is meant to be a lifestyle of healthy choices.

 Instead of using Whole30 for short-term gains, try going Whole Life with Paleo, and reap long-term, sustained health.